 Storing HR records electronically is eco-friendly, saves on space, and provides easy access generally.
 But, there are many challenges that come with electronic storage and/or moving your HR records to the cloud.

 Employers must follow the Department of Labor guidelines for electronic storage of documents governed by the Employee Retirement Income Security Act (ERISA).
 And, the security issues involved in storing important documents in the cloud may cause anxiety, especially when every day there are news stories involving breaches and hacking of electronic data.

-Join us on June 27 for an in-depth webinar on the ins and outs of legal issues surrounding HR recordkeeping—both paper and digital.
-You’ll learn what types of HR records you’re dealing with, what you should and shouldn’t keep, your legal obligations, and what to do if federal or state agencies come knocking.
+Join us on August 13 for a rebroadcast of a widely popular webinar featuring live Q&A on the ins and outs of legal issues surrounding HR recordkeeping—both paper and digital.
+You'll learn what types of HR records you're dealing with, what you should and shouldn't keep, your legal obligations, and what to do if federal or state agencies come knocking.

 - Which documents and records you must keep on file, and for how long under federal law

 - When state law mandates stricter recordkeeping requirements that supersede federal requirements

 - Why keeping everything is almost as dangerous as keeping nothing

 - What exactly constitutes a e-record, including examples of digital data such as computer log-on/off times, Outlook calendars, notes and to-do lists, emails, and more

 - How to comply with applicable federal electronic recordkeeping laws to ensure proper collection, storage, and deletion of records